CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .amdcl2

 This pseudo-operation should to be at begin of source.
-Choose AMD Catalyst OpenCL 2.0 program binary format.
+Choose AMD Catalyst new (introduced for OpenCL 2.0 support) program binary format.

 ### .arch